Gun9niR/auto-grade/README.md

 ### Step 5

 The grading starts。Current, the user will not be informed of the end of evaluation。If you want to terminate the process, simply **refresh the page**.

-## Credit

-[@xx01cyx](https://github.com/xx01cyx) came up with the idea and implemented the auto version.
-She's AWESOME.